 As Air Canada Flight 25 hits the tarmac, reality sinks in.
 After 12 hours of flying, and an even longer process made up of job interviews on Skype, visa applications, police checks, travel doctor appointments, and many many tearful goodbyes, Jordan Meriano is brimming with anticipation upon arriving in Shanghai, China.
-At times it is still unbelievable that after months of scouring job postings, attending teacher career fairs and filling out dozens of applications, she finally has a full-time teaching job—even if it took relocating halfway around the world to get it.
+At times it is still unbelievable that after months of scouring job postings, and attending teacher career fairs and filling out dozens of applications, she finally has a full-time teaching job—even if it took relocating halfway around the world to get it.

 Each year, roughly 2,700 newly qualified teachers (NQTs) enter the B.C. job market only to get in line with previous years’ graduates and foreign candidates: all competing for the approximately 800 full-time (kindergarten to grade 12) teaching positions available in the province annually.
 Sixteen years ago, a surge in impending retirements saw Canada bracing for the mother of all teaching shortages; luckily, newcomers saw this as an opportunity to enter a career that was sure to guarantee employment.
 Unfortunately, the 2008 Global Economic Crisis resulted in government cutbacks to education, among other sectors.
 The subsequent benefit-package and mutual-fund reductions motivated many teachers to put off retirement, blocking the entry of prospective teachers.
 Coupled with the steady decline in birth rates following the baby boom era, not only are teaching jobs scarce in Canada, but there are fewer children to teach.